 The visions we offer our children shape the future.
 [Carl Sagan] The Declaration of the Rights of the Child, by the UN General Assembly, was announced on November 20, 1959 which is why Children’s Day in celebrated annually on this day.
 It is to honour the children of...

 Stronger together to empower communities during Covid 19

 Covid 19 Update

-As the current global pandemic continues to unfold, we have recognised the importance of working together for community empowerment, now more than ever before.
+As the current global pandemic continues to unfold, we have recognised the importance of working together to empower communities, now more than ever before.
 While we remain dedicated to upholding conservation initiatives throughout Africa, we also feel called to support local communities who have not been able to work and are struggling to put food on the table and feed their families.

 With this in mind we have co-ordinated a number of initiatives from the making of masks to providing much needed food hampers to team members in Namibia, KZN and the Eastern Cape.